 - An unencumbered Florida Registered Nursing license.

-- Two letters of recommendation (one from a current or prior employer).
+- Two letters of recommendation or reference forms (one from a current or prior employer).

 Prior to the first practicum or clinical, students must also provide a Health History Form, Documentation of Immunizations, Satisfactory Background and Drug Test (Must receive clearance from clinical agencies), PPD or CXR, and CPR.